Make a Flaky, Homemade Traditional Pie Crust. No need to buy one. Just 5 ingredients, and you probably have them in your kitchen.

 The picture below shows the Traditional Pie Crust, ready for crimping the edges.
 For an unbaked pie like Lemon Meringue, prick the crust a few times before baking.
 Add pie weights or beans to maintain shape.

 For Pumpkin Pie, however, you just fill it and bake it with the filling.
-(No pricking.)
+(Only one crust, and no pricking.)

 Traditional Pie Crust Recipe